What Online Casino Accepts PayPal?

 PayPal is a swift and straightforward system that allows users to make seamless and secure financial transactions online, as mentioned.

-Due to its potential, PayPal easily joined the ranks of other digital payment methods and making waves on gambling sites.
+Due to its potential, PayPal easily joined the ranks of other digital payment methods and made waves on gambling sites.

 But what online casino accepts PayPal?
 The answer to that question is “many casinos.”